 Interior Design and Wallpaper Style

 The next step is to decide the style of your living room.
-Sometimes it can be difficult to decide on a sofa, whether flowery living room wallpaper would be suitable or if the living room atmosphere should reflect a kind of shabby chic.
 Our best advice for visualizing how you want your living room to look is to flick through interior design magazines, follow interior design accounts on Instagram and search for related boards on Pinterest.
-Visiting restaurants and art exhibitions is another good way to find interior design and wallpaper inspiration.
+Restaurants and art exhibitions are also good places to get inspiration for wallpaper, new ideas, and new designs.

 Easy Furnishing Tips

 When you have found the style and mood you want to convey, it’s time to think about furnishing.
 One tip is to make a sketch of the room and then clip out pictures of your favorite furniture and living room wallpaper.
 Then you can reposition the sofa and swap it for another if it doesn’t feel right.
 Dare to mix and match your second-hand finds with new furniture and combine different shapes and textures.
 Remember to group furniture together—for example, if the room needs a workspace.
 Try placing a desk surface near a bookcase or pair a comfy chair with a little table or why not even accessorize with the family’s guitar?
-This will create a sense of calm in the room and make the room seem larger.
+There is no right or wrong when it comes to home decorating.
+We think that your home should be a personal reflection of you.
+Your interests, preferences, lifestyle, dreams and aspirations.

 Living Room Lighting—What to Keep in Mind